krastanov-veselin/ground_zero/README.md

 ![alt text](./github_images/name_cover.jpg)

 Project name is inspired by Grimoire of Zero, so say Hi to Zero as well!
+- No copyrights owned for the image above!

 ### The UI lib focused on complex stateful animations and high performance scaling of nodes in a rapid mutable environment.